oxfos/action-postgres-setup/README.md

             POSTGRES_HOST: localhost
             # The default PostgreSQL port
             POSTGRES_PORT: 5432
-            # Other parameters to access database
+            # Other parameters to access the database
             POSTGRES_USER: your_user
             POSTGRES_PASSWORD: my_password
             POSTGRES_DB: my_db

         # whatever additional steps you may want to add here
         - name: name of your step
-            # ...
+          ...

 ```